-Note that by “total cable,” I mean the length of patch cord (including the cables between the true bypass pedal); the distance between input and out of each true bypass pedal, and the internal cabling of both the guitar and the amplifier.
+Note that by “total cable,” I mean the length of the patch cord (including the cables between the true bypass pedal), the distance between input and out of each true bypass pedal, and the internal cabling of both the guitar and the amplifier.
 It all adds up quickly!

 Note that this signal degradation is apparent in all unbalanced cables with significant length.

 That is why microphones, which are often responsible for capturing frequencies up to (and even beyond) 20 kHz, will use balanced cables.
 To learn more, check out my article Do Microphones Output Balanced Or Unbalanced Audio?